Q.1. Underemployment is a situation when people

 These happen when people share a common interest on one issue but are likely to be on different sides on another issue.

-These create possibilities of deep social divisions and tensions.
+These create possibilities for deep social divisions and tensions.

 These are easier to accommodate.